grpc/proposal/A51-xds-custom-backend-metrics.md

 However, it might be useful to have a separate option called default report interval (default 1 minute) that will be used when `report_interval` is not specified (equal to 0), see the code comment above.

-Alternatively we can use callback-style APIs in a pull model, but this is suboptimal because it is not performance/scalability friendly.
+Alternatively we can use callback-style APIs in a pull model to update the metrics data, however, this is suboptimal because it is not performance/scalability friendly.
 In a pull model, the time complexity of doing utilization measurement syscalls reaches O(M*N), M being the number of OOB clients and N being their frequency configuration.
 In a push model, the number of syscalls decouples with the number of OOB clients and their configurations.